helenwl/examplework/README.md

 # examplework
-Thesis/project work from my Materials Science degree.
+Thesis/project work from my Materials Science degrees.
+Peer-reviewed/published work can be found separately online.

 This repo includes: